top of page

 Museum Hours:

-The Museum is closed for the season except for special events.
+The Museum is Open for the 2025 Season.

 The Gertrude Jekyll Garden: Open year-round, 7 days per week, dawn-dusk, for self-guided tours.